kohies/int-arch-tutorials/lesson1-async.didact.md

 A Promise is an object, which represents the completion of an asynchronous operation.
 A Promise can be either pending, fulfilled or rejected.
 To construct a Promise, we have to give it an executor function.
-Inside this function we write the logic, that determines wether a Promise is fullfilled or rejected.
+Inside this function we write the logic, that determines wether a Promise is fulfilled or rejected.
 The executor function takes two arguments, which are again functions.
 Let's call the first one `resolve` and the second one `reject`.
 These functions are generated by the Promise constructor and you can think of them as a way to mark the outcome of your executor function as successful or failed.